Brenda Rawnsley: The School Prints

 In 1935 Rawnsley's future husband, Derek Rawnsley, had founded Picture Hire Limited and School Prints Limited.
 The former loaned original works to private homes while School Prints Ltd hired reproductions to secondary Schools.
 During the war, following Derek's death in 1943, School Prints Ltd was managed by Derek's assistant, Dorothy Bland.

 In 1945 Rawnsley took over the running of School Prints Ltd and took advice from art historian Herbert Read.
 She started a new project to commission original lithographs to rent to primary Schools.
 In 1946 she sent letters to a large number of British artists: “We are producing a series of auto-lithographs … for use in schools, as a means of giving school children an understanding of contemporary art.
 By keeping the price as low as possible, we are able to bring this scheme … within reach of all Education Authorities.”

 The selected artists were asked to produce a lithograph using no more than six colours, to help with mass production.
-Artists in the first two series of prints produced in 1946 and 1947 included John Nash (Harvesting, 1947), Feliks Topolski, John Skeaping, David Gentleman, Edwin La Dell (Tower of London, 1945), Hans Feibusch, L.S.
+Artists in the first two series of prints produced in 1946 and 1947 included John Nash (Harvesting, 1947), Feliks Topolski (This England, 1946), John Skeaping, David Gentleman, Edwin La Dell (Tower of London, 1945), Hans Feibusch, L.S.
 Lowry (Punch and Judy, 1946), Michael Rothenstein, Julian Trevelyan (Harbour, 1946) and John Tunnard.
 The lithographs were printed from stone or zinc plates by Thomas Griffiths and the Baynard Press.

 In 1947 Rawnsley flew to France and convinced Pablo Picasso (Composition, 1948) Georges Braque, Henri Matisse, Fernand Léger and Raoul Dufy to produce lithographs for the School Prints scheme.
 The 'European series' was launched in 1949, consisting of six prints, the final artist being Henry Moore (Sculptural Objects, 1949).

 This series was produced using innovative plastic lithographic plates called Plastocowell, which were developed by the printers W. S. Cowell Ltd.'s of Ipswich.
 The resulting plastic sheets are now in the collection of the Tate.

 Unlike the earlier lithographs the more modernist series wasn't popular with schools and ultimately led to the later financial failure of School Prints Ltd, but at its peak there were 4,000 schools subscribed to the scheme.
 Alongside the lithographic commissions, Rawnsley continued with the original business of hiring reproductions of well-known paintings to schools.
 In the 1950s this was expanded to industry and then to hospitals.

 In the 1970s The Observer, through Observer Art, which sold prints to its readers, agreed to sell all the remaining European prints and in 1989 the remaining School Prints stock was bought by Merivale Editions.